johnolinda/relationships-small-group-study/06-conflict.md

 **DISCUSSION QUESTION:** *Based on what we have learned so far in this class, what do you think God uses to regain our affections?
 (Other people!)*

-God uses the difficulties in relationships to allow us to see what we typically live for besides him.
+God uses the difficulties in relationships to allow us to see what we live for other than him.
 God used Ashley and Hannah in each other's lives to help them grow in repentance and faith.

 Who is God using in your life right now?
-Do you see that your wise, sovereign, and gracious Redeemer was acting on your behalf when he placed this person in your life?
-If so, you are growing in your ability to engage in conflict in godly ways.
+Do you see that your wise, sovereign, and gracious savior was acting on your behalf when he placed this person in your life?
+If so, you are growing in your ability to engage in conflict in biblical ways.
 Remember, you can't avoid conflict, but it can be a place where amazing growth takes place!

 ## Once We Are Rescued, What Should We Do?